nova-iris/.github/CONTRIBUTING.md

   |           |
   |           |
   |           |
   │           └─⫸ Summary in present tense.
+A succinct description of the change (less than 80 characters).
 Not capitalized.
 No period at the end.
   │
   │
   └─⫸ Commit Type: feat|feat!|fix|fix!|perf|perf!|refactor|refactor!|test|bench|build|ci|docs|style|chore